dhananjaya-mulukaledu/AWS-developer-associate/README.md

 ### Simple Analogy
 1. IAM permissions = What you're allowed to do.
 2. SigV4 = Your identity card proving who you are.

+### Granting Cross-Account Permissions
+For example, the AWS account A administrator can create a role to grant cross-account permissions to AWS account B as follows:
+- The account A administrator creates an IAM role and attaches a permissions policy—that grants permissions on resources in account A—to the role.
+- The account A administrator attaches a trust policy to the role that identifies account B as the principal who can assume the role.
+- The account B administrator delegates the permission to assume the role to any users in account B. This allows users in account B to create or access queues in account A.

 ****
 # AWS Glue